-This will be your chance to demonstrate important skills to your assessors and it is therefore crucial that you perform well at this stage.
-You will be asked to take part in a role play exercise that is relevant to your new role and will take around 10 minutes.
+This will be your chance to demonstrate important skills to your assessors.
+Therefore, it is crucial that you perform well at this stage.
+You will be asked to take part in a role-play exercise that is relevant to your new role and will take around 10 minutes.

 Scenarios could include dealing with an unhappy customer or resolving a conflict.

-A career with British Gas can provide excellent job prospects and opportunities and therefore competition for vacancies is often fierce.
+A career with British Gas can provide excellent job prospects and opportunities.
+As such, competition for vacancies is often fierce.
 Preparation is key to giving the best chance to secure your perfect job and Job Test Prep has the resources designed specifically to help you achieve this!